Rooney role the question for England

 Striker Sturridge acknowledged the level of performance promised much for the future but said England could not be satisfied with being unlucky losers.

-“At the end of the day it's about results, not performances, and we realize that as a team as well,” he said on Monday.
+“At the end of the day it's about results, not performances, and we realise that as a team as well,” he said on Monday.

 “I don’t think we need to change much, we just need a bit of luck, a break, but we will take the positives out of that and the end thing is that we want results," he told reporters.

-Hodgson savored what he called England's "best performance" since he took over two years ago, suggesting he feels little reason to ring the changes for Copa America champions Uruguay.
+Hodgson savoured what he called England's "best performance" since he took over two years ago, suggesting he feels little reason to ring the changes for Copa America champions Uruguay.

 SUAREZ TO RETURN?